linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 We can then examine the probabilistic properties of the decision rule using the power function,  $\beta (\theta) = P(\mathbb{X}_r|\theta)$ .

-12.2.
-The perfect power function and types of errors.
-The perfect power function is  $\beta (\theta) = 1_{\Theta_0^c}(\theta)$ , that is, reject if and only if the null hypothesis is false.
+### 12.2.
+The perfect power function and types of errors

+The perfect power function is $\beta (\theta) = 1_{\Theta_0^c}(\theta)$, that is, reject if and only if the null hypothesis is false.
 (Sing a bar of "To dream the impossible dream.")
-However, the idea behind the basic statistical model is that we do not observe  $\theta$  directly, rather we observe the data  $\mathbf{X}$ , and the data contains probabilistic information about  $\theta$ .
+However, the idea behind the basic statistical model is that we do not observe $\theta$ directly, rather we observe the data $\mathbf{X}$, and the data contains probabilistic information about $\theta$.
 In statistics, we don't expect to see perfect power functions, they correspond to having positive proof or disproof of a null hypothesis. $^3$

 Here's a (contrived) example where the data does entirely distinguish between the null and the alternative.